seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 !!! warning "Backup is recommended"

     Updating SeaTable Server might entail changes to your database.
-To make sure your data is protected in any case, we reccommend to create a backup/dump of your databases before the update.
+To make sure your data is protected in any case, we recommend to create a backup/dump of your databases before the update.
 See [backup and recovery](../maintenance/backup-recovery.md) for more details.

 ## Required steps